apache/nifi-minifi-cpp/CONFIGURE.md

  - The parameters can be used in the flow configuration by using the `#{parameterName}` syntax for processor properties.
  - Only alpha-numeric characters (a-z, A-Z, 0-9), hyphens ( - ), underscores ( _ ), periods ( . ), and spaces are allowed in parameter name.
  - `#` character can be used to escape the parameter syntax.
 E.g. if the `parameterName` parameter's value is `xxx` then `#{parameterName}` will be replaced with `xxx`, `##{parameterName}` will be replaced with `#{parameterName}`, and `#####{parameterName}` will be replaced with `##xxx`.
- - Parameters can only be used in values of non-sensitive processor properties.
+ - Sensitive parameters can only be assigned to sensitive properties and non-sensitive parameters can only be assigned to non-sensitive properties.

 An example for using parameters in a JSON configuration file: